Chippsi/gulp-starter-kit/readme.md

 - Minimize build files
 - Live server with file watching

-**In addition, it contains commonly used libraries.
+**And also contains commonly used libraries.
 You can see more details or remove unnecessary things in the ./js directory**
 ## Instalation

 `npm install --global gulp-cli`